-Upon receipt of written notice of the intention to appeal the suspension, the Family of Schools' Superintendent will:
+Upon receipt of written notice of the intention to appeal the suspension, the Family of Schools' Superintendent will complete the follow actions.

-- 1. advise the school Principal of the appeal and set a meeting date to review the appeal; - 2. advise the student's parent/guardian or adult student that a review of the suspension will take place and will discuss any matter respecting the incident and/or appeal of the suspension; - 3. hear and determine the appeal within 15 school days of receiving notice of intention to appeal, unless the parties agree on a later deadline; - 4. review the suspension (reason, duration, any mitigating or other factors); - 5. consult with the Principal regarding modification or expunging the suspension; - 6. request a meeting with the student's parent/guardian or adult student and the Principal to narrow the issues and try to effect a settlement; - 7. provide written notice of the review decision to the student's parent/guardian or adult student as follows: - i.
+- 1. Advise the school principal of the appeal and set a meeting date to review the appeal. - 2.
+Advise the student's parent/guardian or adult student that a review of the suspension will take place and will discuss any matter respecting the incident and/or appeal of the suspension. - 3.
+Hear and determine the appeal within 15 school days of receiving notice of intention to appeal, unless the parties agree on a later deadline. - 4.
+Review the suspension (reason, duration, any mitigating or other factors). - 5. consult with the principal regarding modification or expunging the suspension. - 6.
+Request a meeting with the student's parent/guardian or adult student and the principal to narrow the issues and try to effect a settlement. - 7.
+Provide written notice of the review decision to the student's parent/guardian or adult student as follows: - i.
 Confirm the suspension and the duration of the suspension. - ii.
-Confirm the suspension, but shorten its duration, even if the suspension that is under appeal has already been served, and order that the record of the suspension be amended accordingly. - iii.
-Quash the suspension and order that the record of suspension be expunged, even if the suspension that is under appeal has already been served. - iv.
-The decision of the Board on an appeal under this section is final.
+Confirm the suspension, but shorten its duration, even if the suspension that is under appeal has already been served, and order that the record of the suspension be amended accordingly.

+iii.
+Quash the suspension and order that the record of suspension be expunged, even if the suspension that is under appeal has already been served.